 - Don't panic if your scones come out the oven in strange shapes!
 This sometimes happens when baking scones but the scones will still taste perfect.
 Not twisting the biscuit cutter when stamping out scones can help prevent wonky rising.

-- This recipe yields 4-5 large scones, if a smaller 1 ½- 2 inch [3-5cm] biscuit cutter is used the recipe could make 6-10 smaller scones.
+- This recipe yields 4-5 large scones, if a smaller 1 ½- 2 inch [3-5 cm] biscuit cutter is used the recipe could make 6-10 smaller scones.

 - Store scones for up to 3 days, within a food or bread bag, or within a covered container.
 Wrap in kitchen foil to keep fresher for longer.

-- Or place the scones into a warm oven for a few minutes until warmed through.
+- Older scones can be refreshed by splitting into 2 pieces and toasting.
+Spread with some margarine or butter once toasted.
+Or place the scones into a warm oven for a few minutes until warmed through.

 - Treacle scones can be frozen for up to 3-4 months.
 Wrap well to avoid freezer burn.